garcia/simfile/docs/source/timing-note-data.rst

 different "counts" on the music selection screen by default, each offering a unique aggregation of the gameplay events in the chart.

-You can use the :mod:`simfile.notes.count` module to reproduce all of these
-counts:
+To reproduce StepMania's built-in note counts, use the functions provided by the :mod:`simfile.notes.count` module:

 .. doctest::